Mehmed Emin Âli Pasha: Translation Office

 The Translation Office (Tercüme Odası, known in English as the office of the "dragoman" from the Turkish tercüme, "translation") was set up in response to Greek independence.
 This was due to the fact that, prior to Greek independence, many Greeks had acted as translators in government business.
 Consequently, the Greek uprising for independence resulted in an exodus of the Greek translators working for the government and left a demand for translators.
 In addition, internal affairs including, the defeat of Ottoman armies at the hand of the Egyptians and the Treaty of Hünkâr İskelesi with the Russians, diplomacy became more important.
 Such developments not only led to growth within the Translation office, but also to higher scrutiny of the Translation Office and it increased salaries.
-The job, however, didn't just improve Ali Paha's lot in life; it also impacted his future policies.
+The job, however, didn't just improve Âli Paha's lot in life; it also impacted his future policies.
 For instance, Âli Pasha and others in the Translation Office, such as Âli Pasha's future partner in reform, Mehmed Fuad Pasha, got needed experience in the world of diplomacy through the work of translation in that very field.
 This exposure to the diplomatic realm distanced Mehmed Emin Âli Pasha from the values of traditional Ottoman society while at the same time developed within him the values of a rational bureaucrat.

-Mustafa Reşid Pasha
+Under Mustafa Reşid Pasha

 In 1835 Âli Pasha was appointed second secretary to the Embassy in Vienna, where he studied the organization of the Austrian Empire.
 A few years later Âli Pasha found himself as counselor to Mustafa Reşid Pasha.
-Although, Mustafa Reşid Pasha was only ambassador to the Court of Saint James, better known as the royal court of Britain, he would be appointed Grand Vizier in 1839 and began a period of reform in the Ottoman Empire, known as the Tenzimat Reform.
-Mustafa left Ali Pasha in charge while he headed back to the Ottoman Empire to take his position as Grand Vizier.
+Although, Mustafa Reşid Pasha was only ambassador to the Court of Saint James, better known as the royal court of Britain, he would be appointed Grand Vizier in 1839 and began a period of reform in the Ottoman Empire, known as the Tanzimat period.
+Mustafa left Âli Pasha in charge while he headed back to the Ottoman Empire to take his position as Grand Vizier.
 This development eventually would lead to Âli Pasha being made the official ambassador and he would continue to rise higher and higher in political office.
+When Âli Pasha himself was made Grand Vizier in 1852, he was the youngest ever appointed.